GoogleChrome/web.dev/src/site/content/en/secure/cross-origin-isolation-guide/index.md

 or the JS Self-Profiling API.

-If you intend to enable cross-origin isolation, evaluate the impact this will have on other cross-origin resources on your website, e.g. ad placements.
+If you intend to enable cross-origin isolation, evaluate the impact this will have on other cross-origin resources on your website, such as ad placements.

 {% Details %}
 {% DetailsSummary %}